A broken button and a broken promise

 Unrelated: Googling “airport express power cord type” got me this reddit post, and upon closer inspection of the setup shown in the picture, I have to admit that it’d make a relatively clean shower speaker system.

 Update: I tried out that shower speaker system.
-The Airport “leaks” some noise to the speaker, so you’re brought back to the era when your computer speakers would play that characteristic static that sped up and made different noises if your computer was doing something particularly demanding.
-Unless you want a setup that isn’t within arm’s reach, it’s not worth it.
-But maybe, that’s just my unit with some unshielded audio electronics.
+The Airport Express “leaked” some noise to the speaker, so you’re brought back to the era when your computer speakers would play that static that made different noises if your computer was doing something particularly demanding.
+Unless you want a wireless speaker setup that isn’t within arm’s reach, it’s not worth it.
+A bluetooth speaker on its own does the job fine.

 Powering the router on, I realized that I would need to reset it to use it on my network, wired or wirelessly.
 It was still on some old network’s configuration.

-Trying to reset the device, I couldn’t seem to get the “reset” behavior, which is denoted by a rapidly flashing front LED after powering it on while holding the reset button for a couple of seconds.
+Trying to reset the device, I couldn’t seem to get the “reset” behavior, which is shown by a rapidly flashing LED after powering it on and holding the reset button for a couple of seconds.

 Googling what might be wrong, I was hinted that sometimes, the reset button breaks off the board.
-Apparently, it’s not attached too tightly, and pressing too hard can break it off.
+Apparently, it’s soldered to the board, and pressing the reset button applies a force perpendicular to the solder joint, which means that it will break off if you press the button too hard.
 Sure enough, closer inspection in pressing the reset button revealed that there wasn’t any discernable click.
-I figure that this was indicative of a broken pin, and that meant that for the time being, I couldn’t use it.
+I figure that this was indicative of a broken solder joint, and so this button was toast.

 Going about fixing this one

-Regular with any of my side projects, there’s a classic, unexplained “wait a week to do the thing” delay.
+Regular with any of my side projects, there’s a classic “wait a week to do the thing” delay, so that’s what I did.

 The first question: How do I open this thing?
-There’s no screw holes, and while the housing is already bent in one spot, playing with a kitchen knife and a screwdriver didn’t seem to pry anything further open.
-It was time to google my way out of the problem.
+There’s no screw holes, and while the housing was already bent around the back, by the ethernet ports, playing with a kitchen knife and a screwdriver didn’t seem to pry anything further open.
+It was time to Google my way out of the problem.

 Well, googling told me something that I wasn’t too surprised to hear: this thing was made by Apple after 2006, so there’s a boat load of adhesive covering everything up.
 What were they trying to make this thing, waterproof?